 The monastery of Anba Hadra is one of the best-preserved monasteries of Egypt and is situated on the west bank of the Nile opposite of modern Aswan.
 Two main corpora of Coptic inscriptions were found in the monastic precinct which provide information about the monastery’s building history, the religious beliefs of the Copts, the daily life in a monastery in southern Egypt and the use of the Coptic language: funerary stelae as well as graffiti and dipinti.
 Furthermore, some ostraca and fragments of papyri and parchment came to light during previous excavations but are lost today.

 Within this research project the rise and expansion of Christianity have been investigated in a series of regional histories.

-This project investigates the function(s) of oversized building projects in the Ancient Near East.
-Research is conducted into the logistical and economical aspects involved in implementing large-scale building projects and references the cuneiform archives of the 3rd and early 2nd millennium BC and the monumental expansion of the city of Babylon that took place under the reign of king Nebuchadnezzar II (604-562 BC).
+This project investigated the function(s) of oversized building projects in the Ancient Near East.
+Research was conducted into the logistical and economical aspects involved in implementing large-scale building projects and references the cuneiform archives of the 3rd and early 2nd millennium BC and the monumental expansion of the city of Babylon that took place under the reign of king Nebuchadnezzar II (604-562 BC).

 This project continued the editorial work on Roman milestones initiated by research group (B-I-1) Surveying and Limitation.